28lfss/pvqd_quantum_computing/README.md

 ### IBM Quantum Evaluation

+IBM Quantum hardware evaluation is enabled by default in `main.py`.
+To use this feature:

+1. Ensure you have set `IBM_API_KEY` in your `.env` file
+2. The code will automatically attempt to run on IBM Quantum hardware
+3. If the API key is missing or there's an error, the evaluation will be skipped gracefully

-To enable IBM Quantum hardware evaluation, uncomment the relevant section in `main.py`:
+The IBM evaluation section in `main.py`:
 ```python
 from ibm_backend import run_ibm_evaluation